-You will need to pass the MLA as part of your medical degree before the GMC will grant your provisional registration, but your MLA scores will not form part of your application to the Foundation Programme, nor will they impact application or allocations to the Foundation Programme, nor will it impact on speciality training programmes.
+You will need to pass the MLA as part of your medical degree before the GMC will grant your provisional registration, but your MLA scores will not form part of your application to the Foundation Programme.
 The purpose of the MLA is to provide a common threshold for safe practice of individual graduating students.

 4. Can I apply for reasonable adjustments?